SWIFTSIM/swiftsimio-joss-paper/paper.md

 more complex codebases) or would have been unwelcome changes due to their impact on the users of other simulation codes.

-We can also that `swiftsimio` remains updated and constantly in-sync with the rapidly changing SWIFT code, as well as ensure that extra routines that are part of the library (e.g. visualisation) use the same definitions and functions that are implemented in the main simulation code.
+We can also ensure that `swiftsimio` remains updated and constantly in-sync with the rapidly changing SWIFT code, as well as ensure that extra routines that are part of the library (e.g. visualisation) use the same definitions and functions that are implemented in the main simulation code.

 The `swiftsimio` package will enable the next generation of cosmological simulations, ran with SWIFT, to be analysed on substantially smaller machines